 If you ask people what the defining traits of religion are, holiness will be on most people’s lists.

 Holiness is a shorthand code word everyone recognizes, and we sagely and solemnly nod our heads.
-Yes, yes, holiness, absolutely!
+Yes, yes, holiness, of course!

 But what is holiness?